azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

   ![Create Account](images/cc-create-account.png)

 ## 2. Starting an auto-scaling HPC cluster
-In this section, you will start a cluster using PBS Pro as a scheduler and LAMMPS as a solver.
+In this section, you will start a cluster using the default LAMMPS application template

-### <a name="2.1"></a> 2.1 Start a new LAMMPS cluster in Azure CycleCloud
+### 2.1 Start a new LAMMPS cluster in Azure CycleCloud

 * On the front page, find the LAMMPS cluster icon and select it.
   ![CC Cluster Wall](images/cc-cluster-wall.png)